 - Bake for 14-15 minutes, or until the tortellini party snacks are beautifully crispy and golden.

 - Arrange on a party tray alongside a bowl of marinara sauce for dipping.
 Drizzle melted butter over the top.
 Sprinkle with Parmesan cheese, red pepper flakes, and minced Italian parsley.
-Enjoy!
+Enjoy these festive easy appetizers!

-I recommend starting off with half the amount of the egg/milk mixture, and half the amount of the herb/crumb mixture.
-This will leave plenty of working space in your shallow bowls.
+- COATING THE TORTELLINI: When assembling these appetizers, work in small batches.
+Start with half the amount of egg/milk mixture, and half the amount of herb/crumb mixture.
+This will leave working space in your shallow bowls.
 When needed, quickly prep the rest of the egg and crumb mixtures and continue the dipping process.